rpicard/explore-flask/12-handling_users.md

 ## Email confirmation

-When a new user signs up with your site, you generally want to confirm that they actually own the email that they used to sign up.
-That way you can confidently send password reset links and other sensitive information to your users without wondering who is on the receiving end.
+When a new user gives you their email, you generally want to confirm that they gave you the right one.
+Once you have made that confirmation, you can confidently send password reset links and other sensitive information to your users without wondering who is on the receiving end.

-One of the most common patterns for solving this problem is to send a password reset link with a unique URL that, when visited, confirms that user's email address.
+One of the most common patterns for confirming emails is to send a password reset link with a unique URL that, when visited, confirms that user's email address.
 For example, john@gmail.com signs up at your application.
-Your application registers him in the database (with an `email_confirmed` column set to `False`) and fires off an email to john@gmail.com with a unique URL.
+Your application registers him in the database with an `email_confirmed` column set to `False` and fires off an email to john@gmail.com with a unique URL.
 This URL usually contains a unique token, e.g. http://myapp.com/accounts/confirm/kj3kjhj3hj3.
 When John gets that email, he clicks the link.
 Your app sees the token, knows which email to confirm and sets John's `email_confirmed` column to `True`.

-The question is, how do we take that token and match it up to an email address to confirm.
+How do we know which email to confirm with a given token?
 One way would be to store the token in the database when it is created and check the database when we receive the confirmation request.
 That's a lot of overhead and, lucky for us, it's unnecessary.

 We're going to create a token that actually includes the email address.
-It even contains a timestamp to let us set a time limit on how long the token is valid.
+It'll also contain a timestamp to let us set a time limit on how long the token is valid.
 To do this, we'll use the `itsdangerous` package.
 This package gives us tools to send sensitive data into untrusted environments (like sending an email confirmation token to an unconfirmed email).
 In this case, we're going to use a `URLSafeTimedSerializer`.

-myapp/util/security.py
+_myapp/util/security.py_
 ```
 from itsdangerous import URLSafeTimedSerializer